 Even though we’d all like to assume our kids are oblivious to what is happening, they aren’t.
-Many children are well aware of the conflict in Ukraine, and it is causing a significant amount of anxiety for many children.
+Many children are well aware of the Ukraine conflict, which is causing a significant amount of anxiety for many children.
 Many children have big feelings and questions about what is happening.
 So, how can you explain the war in Ukraine to your child without causing more anxiety or dismissing it like it’s nothing?

 Don’t dismiss their feelings.

 Many parents today watched the events of September 11 on the T.V.
 Trauma has stuck with us.
-As a way of avoiding the anxiety that comes with it, we often dismiss our feelings about such things and tell ourselves things like, “this isn’t happening here, so it’s fine.”
-While we may be quick to dismiss our feelings, we need to be careful not to do the same to our children.
-You should give your child the time and space to express their feelings to you.
+To avoid the anxiety that comes with it, we often dismiss our feelings about such things and tell ourselves, “this isn’t happening here, so it’s fine.”
+While we may be quick to ignore our emotions, we must be careful not to do the same to our children.
+You should give your child the time and space to express their feelings.
 You must acknowledge their feelings and let them know that it’s ok to feel that way.

 It’s normal to feel angry, worried, sad, and frustrated.
-It’s beneficial to allow your child the time and space to explain how they’re feeling.
+Allowing your child the time and space to explain their feelings is beneficial.
 And also, your child needs to know that you have feelings about what is happening too.
-Please know that it’s healthy to feel sad, frustrated and mad about the events.
-When you acknowledge your feelings, your child will have an easier time accepting theirs.
-If your child struggles to explain how they are feeling, suggest writing or creating art.
+Please know that feeling sad, frustrated and mad about the events is healthy.
+When you acknowledge your feelings, your child will easily accept theirs.
+Suggest writing or creating art if your child struggles to explain their feelings.

 Let them ask tough questions.

 Your child has big feelings, thoughts and questions.
 They are individuals growing up in a challenging time.
 Your child needs to know that their concerns, ideas and questions are taken seriously.
 When your child brings a problem or question to you, it’s important to approach their questions sensitively and honestly.
-We all assume that we need to sugarcoat everything for our kids, avoiding topics and discussions about events such as these.
+We all assume we must sugarcoat everything for our kids, avoiding topics and discussions about such events.

-Many parents don’t realize that it is essential to allow their children to ask questions, have these sensitive conversations, and answer their questions honestly and to the best of their knowledge.
+Many parents don’t realize that allowing their children to ask questions, have these sensitive conversations, and answer their questions honestly and to the best of their knowledge is essential.
 If you’re struggling to understand something or do not have the answers, you should explain to your child that this is a highly complex situation that not everyone understands.
 But many are working tirelessly to find solutions and end this war.